-With more than 400 species to choose from, this cheery spring plant comes in a rainbow of colors.
+With more than 400 species to choose from, these cheery spring plants come in a rainbow of colors.
 As you might imagine, the flowers’ shapes, colors, and sizes vary.
 Generally, it’s one of the earliest perennials to flower.
-Whether you treat it as a trusty perennial or an annual plant to brighten up a room indoors, the primrose delivers glorious color.
+Whether you treat it as a trusty perennial or an annual plant to brighten up a room indoors, primrose delivers gorgeous color with its blooms.

 Most primroses offer dainty blossoms held in loose clusters at the tips of long stalks.
 Other types hold their clusters of flowers so close together that they form tight balls of color, earning the common name 'drumstick primrose.'
 Candelabra primroses produce layers of blossoms along a bloom stalk and look stunning en masse.
 Several species delight gardeners with a lovely scent.
 Plant them near a path or low bench for the best chance to catch a whiff of their soft, subtle scent.